HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ### DAM Cross-CF staging

-The DAM Cross CF staging feature allows the staging of DAM content from one version of CF to another.
-Key points to note are:
+The DAM Cross-CF staging feature allows the staging of DAM content from one cumulative fix (CF) version to another.
+Note the following limitations:

 - DAM Cross-CF staging is supported only from higher to lower CF versions.
-- Testing has been conducted up to last two lower CF versions.
-For example: If the Publisher is on CF224 and the Subscriber is on CF222, staging between these environments is supported.
+- Tests were conducted for up to two lower CF versions.
+For example, if the publisher is on CF224, staging up to the CF222 version of the subscriber is supported.

 ## Managing DAM staging